panemu/ngx-panemu-table/projects/demo/src/app/doc/cell-expansion/index.md

 </ng-template>
 ```

 If using angular component, the component should implements `ExpansionRowRenderer` interface.
-The angular `@Input()` annotation is needed for `column`, `row` and `close` properties.
 Below is the source code of the Country cell expansion:

 ```typescript name="nested-table.component.ts" file="../../example/custom-cell/nested-table.component.ts" group="nested-table"